 - Monitoring and Controlling

-Planning process group of project risk management knowledge area includes two processes for risk analysis.
-Let’s focus on the Qualitative risk analysis definition; Qualitative risk analysis is the process of evaluating individual project risks considering their probability of occurrences and impacts.
-As a result of analysis groups, project risks can be classified into three groups according to their degree of impact which are low, medium and high.
+The planning process group of project risk management knowledge area includes two processes for risk analysis.
+Qualitative risk analysis is the process of evaluating individual project risks considering their probability of occurrences and impacts.
+As a result of analysis groups, project risks can be classified into three groups according to their degree of impact which are low, medium, and high.

 Qualitative risk analysis does not only evaluate risks by using a scale, but also group them considering their source and impacts on the project goals and elements.

 Projects often include a large number of risks that have the potential to affect project goals.
 The main purpose of the qualitative risk analysis is to prioritize risks considering their probability of occurrence and degree of impact.
 Because it is difficult for a project manager to deal with every single risk and spend resources to mitigate them.
 Evaluating risks helps team members to develop risk response strategies and use the resources at an optimum level to deal with them.